Blessed John Henry Newman’s An Essay on the Development of Christian Doctrine

 To my surprise, history paints a different picture.
 I discovered that those ancient and primitive churches looked nothing like our Protestant communities.
 Indeed, if anything like our Protestantism ever existed in antiquity, time swept it from the pages of history.
 There is no evidence of an ancient Christian community taking their Bibles (which they did not even have), crafting their own statement of faith, coming up with a name and making a go of it.
 Frighteningly, the closest we come to that are the break-away heretical groups.
 Duly answered by the Catholic Church, those heretics of antiquity have gone the way of the Hittites and Girgashites.

-On the contrary, as soon as the New Testament canon was closed, the young-but-growing church begins looking more and more Catholic.
+On the contrary, shortly after the death of the last Apostle, and long before the New Testament canon was defined, the young-but-growing church begins looking more and more Catholic.
 It never resembles Protestantism – at all.
 From the beginning of the post-apostolic age, we see real Sacraments, not sixteenth-century negations.
 Shortly after the death of Saint John the Evangelist, we see extra-Biblical references to the Real Presence in the Eucharist.
 The Wheat of God.
 Both teacher and student alike take that reality for granted, as having been taught.
 The True Light Enlightens Everyone.
 The Church of history, both before and after the Council of Nicaea, looked nothing like the Baptist or Presbyterian communities of my past.

 Mountains cast into the sea